Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 may change their **display name**, **email address**, allow **Two Factor**, **disable/enable** the account, or **lock/unlock** the account.

-You also can **create a new, one-time password** for the user’s account.
-If you change a user’s password they will be prompted for a new password after logging in with the Administrator-created password.
+You also can **create a new, one-time password** for the user's account.
+If you change a user's password they will be prompted for a new password after logging in with the Administrator-created password.

 # Managing Domain Users